| Preece Family History |

 moved to Gloucestershire once he had reached working

-age, and married Ellen Holman
+age, and married Ellen Holman in Gloucester in 1880.

-in Gloucester in 1880.
-Ellen already had a son, and
+Ellen already had a son, and they subsequently had a

 further 7 children as a couple, settling in Bran